 Simple Steps For Living Life: Out On Your Own will be 10% off during the initial book launch until December 31, 2016.
-The electronic PDF copy is available right now for $9 and the hard copy is available for $13 plus shipping and tax.
+The hard copy is available on Amazon for $14.99.

 It’s hard to believe that the project I started well over a year ago is finally complete.
 I’m so excited to share this book with the world and hopefully help lots of people in the process.